EvolveWork/EvolveWork-hugo/content/evolve/index.md

 Billing is month-to-month, per person.
 Our minimum is one month (The overhead of managing shorter times does not make sense for us).
 People come in for shorter times but they still pay for a month.
+You can start your membership on any day.

-This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
+This is a non-traditional space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that's all you need.
 If you want a closed space, you might find one of the local hotels will serve your needs.

 ## Sound & Phone Use

-An important part of coworking is being around other people and having interesting conversations.
+An important part of a shared work space is being around other people and having interesting conversations.
 We certainly want to encourage this, but in a way that doesn't prevent focus when you need it.